RamanAgrawal/ai-linkedin-comment-generator/README.md

    - Click the LinkedComment AI icon in your Chrome toolbar
    - Configure your preferences (tone, auto-generation, etc.)
-   - Optionally add your OpenAI API key for enhanced comments
+   - Optionally add your DeepSeek API key for enhanced AI comments

 4. **Start Using**
    - Navigate to [LinkedIn](https://www.linkedin.com/feed/)